Looking to invest in Canadian banks without having to analyze and buy your own stocks?

 BMO ZEB MER And Fees

-BMO ZEB ETF charges a management fee of 0.25%, and it comes with a Management Expense Ratio (MER) of 0.28%.
+BMO ZEB ETF charges a management fee of 0.25% and comes with a Management Expense Ratio (MER) of 0.28%.
 The ETF is not as pricy compared to many other ETFs offering exposure to the banking sector in Canada.

 BMO ZEB Dividend Yield